This review was written by Basketball HQ co-founder and skill development trainer Kyle Ohman.

 Solo Assist Attack on the Catch Drill

 The second area I really liked the Solo Assist for is finishing in the post.
 Using the Solo Assist allows for a post player to basically enter the ball to themselves in the post.
-Also, the harder the player tosses the ball against the net, the more it turns into a hands drill as well.
+Also, the harder the player tosses the ball against the net, the more it turns into a hands drill.
 You can work on back to the basket finishes as well as dump off finishes.

 Solo Assist Shot Fake Hook Finish

 There really is no limit to what you can use the Solo Assist for.
 It allows you access to so many more drills when training on your own or as a team.
-Here are a couple of other drills that we used the Solo Assist for.
+Here are a couple of other basketball drills that we used the Solo Assist for.

 Solo Assist Box Drill